islandmagic/bb-link/README.md

 1. Monitor the response in the Serial Monitor which will confirm the clearing of the previously paired devices.
 1. After the process is complete, disconnect the adapter from your PC.

+### Troubleshooting

+* If the adapter connects to the radio but the radio does not transmit, check the TNC settings.
+Go to Menu > Configuration > Interface > KISS (983) and set it to Bluetooth.

 ### Known Issues

 1. The ESP32 library is limited to discovering Bluetooth Classic devices exclusively prior to establishing any connections.
 After connecting with a device, the discovery capability is no longer available.
 To initiate a new scan, the adapter must be rebooted.
 If you intend to pair with a different radio, ensure that the radio previously paired with is turned off before powering on the adapter.
 If not, the adapter will automatically re-establish a connection with the previously paired radio, preventing it from discovering new radios.